Fix: Python contextmanager Not Working — GeneratorExit, Missing yield, or Cleanup Not Running

 Returning a value from __exit__ — the return value of __exit__ must be truthy to suppress the exception. return False and return None both let the exception propagate.
 Only return True when you intentionally want to suppress the exception.

-For related Python issues, see Fix: Python Async/Sync Mix and Fix: Python Decorator Not Working.
+For related Python issues, see Fix: Python Async/Sync Mix, Fix: Python Decorator Not Working, Fix: Python asyncio Not Running, and Fix: Python AttributeError NoneType Has No Attribute.

 Solo developer based in Japan.
 Every solution is cross-referenced with official documentation and tested before publishing.